ShahzainAhmed/PossibleCombinations/README.md

 ## This is a Python Program to accept three distinct digits and print all possible combinations from the digits.

 ## Problem Description:
+### It takes three distinct numbers and prints all possible combinations from the digits.